everx-labs/TonNfcClientAndroid/README.md

 cardCryptoApi.createKeyForHmacAndGetJson(authenticationPassword, commonSecret, serialNumber));
 ```

 You may work with multiple NFC TON Labs security cards.
 In this case in your Android keystore there is a bunch of keys.
 Each keys is marked by corresponding SN.
-And you can get the list of serial numbers for which you have the key in keystore
+And you can get the list of serial numbers for which you have the key in keystore.

 The list of operations protected by HMAC SHA256: